Eco Church

 “Reducing the causes of climate change is essential to the life of faith.
 It is a way to love our neighbour and to steward the gift of creation.”
 Archbishop Justin Welby

 Would you like to get involved in what we are doing?
 Whether you have an hour to spare each week, or you are just interested in taking part in specific things such as making us a hedgehog house, we’d love to hear from you.
-Drop us an email to office@stmnewark.org All welcome.
+If you are interested in joining our team, then get in contact here.

 St Mary’s and its Reawakening Project